jonsanders101/gilded-rose-js/README.md

 At a glance, there are numerous problems with this code.
 As a means of keeping track of the areas of the code I am focussing on improving, I will keep a small list here of observations I can work on and tasks already completed.

+I test-drove a new method to calculate the value of an item tomorrow using a combination of the task specification and the existing legacy code.
+There were occasionally ambiguities or inconsistencies between the specification and the legacy code, but I incorporated these into the implementation of the `tomorrowQuality` method to ensure I was porting the same behaviour from the legacy code.

 ### Tasks done
 * Passed the initial failing test